-The painting of any masonry materials requires a permit.
+The painting of any masonry materials requires a permit (not recommended).

-r) Canopies and awnings: The installation of new canopies and awnings that are replacing existing and are of the same material, size and scale does not require a permit.
+r) Canopies and awnings: The installation of new canopies and awnings in rear yards or that are replacing existing and are of the same material, size, and scale does not require a permit.